Brought to you by The Allstate Foundation and WE

 10. Donate old phones and other tech to groups in need.

 According to the U.S. Environmental Protection Agency, about 82% of tossed old electronics—TVs, CDs, MP3 players, cell phones, etc.—end up in landfills.
 Many high school students go through old technology fairly quickly, and sometimes their parents have boxes of old tech, too.
 Help students organize a day for people to drop off their old technology and then plan to deliver what they’ve collected to a local domestic violence shelter, children’s hospital, or senior center.
 Can’t find a local organization that needs your items?
 Have your teens start an eBay page to sell the collected goods.
-Through eBay’s Giving Works page, you can auction your goods and donate all of the proceeds to Secure the Call or to the organization of your choice.

 11. Gather sports equipment for local teams.